berndporr/alphabot/README.md

 ![alt tag](robot.jpg)

-C++ class to control the basic functionality of the Alphabot (https://www.waveshare.com/wiki/AlphaBot) with a Raspberry PI:
+C++ class to control the basic functionality of a customised Alphabot (https://www.waveshare.com/wiki/AlphaBot) with a Raspberry PI:

- - PWM motor control
+ - Motor control (using the Parallax Continuous Rotation Servo)
  - Distance sensor readings (digital and analogue)
  - Battery voltage
- - Wheel speed encoders (rotating flags)
  - IR sensor readings
  - 10Hz sampling rate with callback

 ## Prerequisites

+### Parallax Continuous Rotation Servos

+Throw the original DC motors in the bin and fit the [Parallax Continuous Rotation Servo](https://www.parallax.com/product/parallax-continuous-rotation-servo/) with 90deg brackets.
+Plug them into the servo ports S1 and S2.

 ### CppTimer